Lab 0: Getting Started (Mac/Linux Setup)

 The Python interpreter that you just installed allows you to run Python code.
 You will also need a text editor, where you will write Python code.

 Visual Studio Code (VS Code) is the most popular choice among the staff for this course for writing Python.
-After installing it, you may find our Visual Studio Code helpful.

 We highly recommend using VS Code for this class.
 This will help us support you best since most of staff uses VS Code.
 Please do not use word processors such as Microsoft Word to edit programs.
 Word processors can add extra content to documents that will confuse the interpreter.